Cronin/Portfolio/index.md

 <img width = 500 src="https://insights.ibx.com/wp-content/uploads/2016/10/cost-of-health-coverage.jpg" alt="A Closer Look at the Cost of Health Coverage - IBX Insights"/>

 # Project Goals:
-- Work locally on your own computer
+- Work locally on my computer
 - Import a dataset into your program
 - Analyze a dataset by building out functions or class methods
 - Use libraries to assist in your analysis